Skip to Content

 Suppose you’re looking for a place where you can experience unaltered landscapes and complete peace.
 In that case, the Ouimette Canyon is perfect for you!

 Fall is one of the best times of year for hiking because there are so many beautiful sights to see.
-You’ll be able to enjoy spectacular scenery, including stunning vistas of a 150-metres wide gorge and sheer cliffs that drop straight into the canyon floor.
+You’ll be able to enjoy spectacular scenery, including stunning vistas of a 150-metre wide gorge and sheer cliffs that drop straight into the canyon floor.

 The canyon offers an exciting landscape for a fun afternoon, including hiking and wildlife viewing.
 Be sure to keep your eyes open for unusual plant life at the base of the canyon; some plants usually are only found in the Arctic but thrive here.

-Kakabeke Falls Provincial Park | Kakabeka Falls
+Kakabeka Falls Provincial Park | Kakabeka Falls

 Located in the Kakabeke Falls Provincial Park, the falls on the Kaministiquia River are the second highest in Ontario at 40 metres in length.